redbitcz/docker-php-wkhtmltopdf-template/README.md

 You can also just pull from image [`redbitcz/wkpdf`](https://hub.docker.com/r/redbitcz/wkpdf).

 ## Usage example
-1. Run ``docker run -v `pwd`:/out redbitcz/wkpdf wkhtmltopdf https://docs.docker.com/engine/reference/commandline/run/ /out/example.pdf``,
+1. Run ``docker run --rm -v `pwd`:/out redbitcz/wkpdf wkhtmltopdf https://docs.docker.com/engine/reference/commandline/run/ /out/example.pdf``,
    Docker create container from your image and here call `wkhtmltopdf` which create new PDF file `example.pdf` from docker's website.
    Contrainer is removed when `wkhtmltopdf` process ended.
 2. Open and see new PDF `example.pdf` created in current directory.